nizzaneela/Programming_error_explanation/README.md

     status_file.close()
     print_log("Wrote GEMF '%s' file: %s" % (GEMF_STATUS_FN, status_fn))
 ```
-...despite the [command](https://github.com/sars-cov-2-origins/multi-introduction/blob/main/FAVITES-COVID-Lite/commands/command.0.28TF_0.15r.txt) indicating that it should start as exposed but non-infectious (`--tn_freq_e 0.00000020`):
+...despite the [command](https://github.com/sars-cov-2-origins/multi-introduction/blob/main/FAVITES-COVID-Lite/commands/command.0.28TF_0.15r.txt) indicating that it should start as exposed but non-infectious (`--tn_freq_e 0.00000020`).
 ```
 ~/scripts/FAVITES-COVID-Lite-updated.py --gzip_output --path_ngg_barabasi_albert ngg_barabasi_albert --path_gemf GEMF --path_coatran_constant coatran_constant --path_seqgen seq-gen --cn_n 5000000 --cn_m 8 --tn_s_to_e_seed 0 --tn_e_to_p1 125.862069 --tn_p1_to_p2 999999999 --tn_p2_to_i1 23.804348 --tn_p2_to_a1 134.891304 --tn_i1_to_i2 62.931034 --tn_i1_to_h 0.000000 --tn_i1_to_r 62.931034 --tn_i2_to_h 45.061728 --tn_i2_to_r 0.000000 --tn_a1_to_a2 9999999999 --tn_a2_to_r 125.862069 --tn_h_to_r 12.166667 --tn_s_to_e_by_e 0 --tn_s_to_e_by_p1 0 --tn_s_to_e_by_p2 3.513125 --tn_s_to_e_by_i1 6.387500 --tn_s_to_e_by_i2 6.387500 --tn_s_to_e_by_a1 0 --tn_s_to_e_by_a2 3.513125 --tn_freq_s 0.99999980 --tn_freq_e 0.00000020 --tn_freq_p1 0 --tn_freq_p2 0 --tn_freq_i1 0 --tn_freq_i2 0 --tn_freq_a1 0 --tn_freq_a2 0 --tn_freq_h 0 --tn_freq_r 0 --tn_end_time 0.273973 --tn_num_seeds 1 --pt_eff_pop_size 1 --pm_mut_rate 0.00092 --o
 ```

 Thus, the code:
-- filters out basal lineages that did not undergo early growth, thereby increasing the likelihood of basal polytomies,
+- removes basal lineages that do not have active sampled infections at the end of the simulation, effectively filtering out those that did not undergo early growth, thereby increasing the likelihood of basal polytomies,
-- adds back basal lineages that are connected to the stable coalescence via zero-length branches, thereby increasing the size of basal polytomies, and
+- adds back basal lineages that are connected to the stable coalescence via zero-length branches, thereby increasing the size of some basal polytomies, and
-- skips the latent phase of the primary case, thereby compressing the time for coalescing lineages and increasing the likelihood of zero-length branches at the stable coalescence.
+- skips the latent phase of the primary case, compressing the time for coalescing lineages in the primary case, thereby increasing the likelihood of zero-length branches at the stable coalescence.

 This behaviour does not agree with the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

-It also makes no sense because a lineage can have active infections at the end of the simulation but lack active _sampled_ infections merely because the active infections were not amongst the first 50,000.
+# Explanation

-This error might be corrected by breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
+stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) might be corrected by:
+- breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
 ```
 def coalescent_timing(time_inf_dict, current_inf_dict, total_inf_dict, tree, num_days=100):
     ...